 The main threat comes from groups associated with Jamaat Nusrat al-Islam wal Muslimeer (JNIM).
 JNIM formed in March 2017 following the merger of Al Qaida in the Islamic Maghreb, Ansar-al-Dine and al-Murabitun.
 These groups remain intent on demonstrating capability and increasing influence across the wider region.
 Read more about the threat from terrorism in the Sahel region.

 JNIM operates directly or through criminal gangs who carry out kidnappings on their behalf or pass on their kidnap victims in return for payment.
 The long-standing policy of the British government is not to make substantive concessions to hostage-takers.
 The British government considers that paying ransoms and releasing prisoners increases the risk of further hostage-taking.
+The Terrorism Act (2000) also makes payments to terrorists illegal.

 When travelling in Mauritania you should take sensible safety precautions.
 Keep a low profile and maintain a high level of vigilance, particularly in public places and where there are large gatherings of people.